The new Green Heart has reclaimed green space at the centre of campus, opening up the area for students, staff and the local community to enjoy.

 - A new café and bar, set to open later in 2019

-The Green Heart restored the historic walkway between North Gate and Chancellor’s Court, as envisaged when the University was built in the early 1900s.
-It does this with a focus of the next generation bringing together the best of 21st Century design.
+The Green Heart restored the historic walkway between North Gate and Chancellor’s Court, as envisaged when the University of Birmingham was built in the early 1900s.
+It does this with a focus of the next generation bringing together the best of 21st century design.

 The space features comprehensive WiFi coverage, digital information totems, and a Pavegen walkway which will generate data and off-grid electricity for USB charging points in benches on the site.
 In addition, step free access across campus is now much improved and paving has been specifically designed with tapping points for white stick users.

-The University’s Vice-Chancellor, Professor Sir David Eastwood, joined Guild President Reece Roberts in ceremonially opening the North Gates onto the new view for the first time this morning, commemorating the project’s completion.
+The University of Birmingham’s Vice-Chancellor, Professor Sir David Eastwood, joined Guild President Reece Roberts in ceremonially opening the North Gates onto the new view for the first time this morning, commemorating the project’s completion.

 The Green Heart was designed by Churchman Landscape Architects, with support from Associated Architects, and was constructed by Willmott Dixon Construction.
 The lighting was designed by Speirs and Major, with other key roles in the development undertaken by Couch Perry Wilkes, Arup and Currie and Brown.